Agents

 What Is DSPy?

 DSPy is a Python framework for programming and optimizing LLM workflows with signatures, modules, metrics, and compilation.
 It is an agent-framework and prompt-optimization layer: engineers define what a module should do, then DSPy searches prompt, example, and pipeline variants against a metric.
-In production, it appears in model traces as module calls, compiled prompts, retrieval steps, and evaluator outputs.
+In production, it appears in traces as module calls, compiled prompts, retrieval steps, and evaluator outputs.
 FutureAGI connects those runs through traceAI:dspy so DSPy programs can be traced, scored, and regression-tested.

-Why DSPy Matters in Production LLM and Agent Systems
+Why DSPy matters in production LLM and agent systems

 Copying a DSPy notebook into a service without eval boundaries creates a specific failure: the compiled prompt can look better on a small development set while degrading a production cohort.
 A RAG module may learn to overfit short gold answers, skip evidence, or choose a brittle few-shot pattern that breaks when tools or documents change.
 The visible symptom is not just a bad answer.
 It is a trace where the retriever returned useful context, the module transformed it poorly, and the final response still passed a loose string metric.